DMTF/Redfish-Service-Validator/README.md

   --timeout TIMEOUT, -timeout TIMEOUT
                         The timeout, in seconds, for the service to respond to HTTP requests
-  --debugging           Controls the verbosity of the debugging output; if not
+  --skipschema          Skip downloading schema files and use only cached
-                        specified only INFO and higher are logged
+                        schemas in the schema directory --debugging           Controls the verbosity of the debugging output; if not specified only INFO and higher are logged
 ```